PROFESSIONAL BIOGRAPHY

 BLAKE MORTON

-Originally from the US, I have lived in the UK for over 15 years.
+Originally from the US, I have lived in the UK for over 16 years.
 I obtained my BSc in zoology from North Carolina State University in 2008, and obtained my PhD in psychology from the University of Stirling in 2015.

-Since 2018, I have been studying the behaviour and problem-solving abilities of wild carnivores, such as raccoons in the United States, and foxes, badgers, and pine martens in the United Kingdom.
-I am the founder and co-director of the recently-established Hull Animal Behaviour Centre, which is comprised of research programmes from over 7 countries.
-I am the convenor of the Behaviour & Ecology Research Group at the University of Hull, which was establish in 2023 in light of my team’s growing track record for research on wildlife psychology and conservation.
-I am currently an associate editor for Royal Society Publishing, and a member of the Scientific Advisory Group of the UK’s national Badger Trust.
+In addition to my own research, I am the founder and co-director of the recently-established Hull Animal Behaviour Centre, which is comprised of research programmes in the UK, mainland Europe, and North America.
+I am the founder and convenor of the Behaviour & Ecology Research Group at the University of Hull, which was establish in 2023 in light of my growing track record for research on wildlife psychology and conservation.
+Since 2023, I have served as an associate editor for Royal Society Publishing and as a member of the Scientific Advisory Group of the UK’s national Badger Trust.

 In terms of teaching, I have a postgraduate certificate in higher education practice and over twelve years of experience teaching university students.
 I am a Fellow of the Higher Education Academy and I was awarded an Honorary Lectureship at the University of Stirling in 2018.
 Over the years, I have written, developed, and managed modules on a range of topics related to animal/human psychology and wildlife conservation.

-At the University of Hull, I presently supervise 2 PhD students and 4 MSc students.
+At the University of Hull, I presently supervise 4 PhD students and 4 MSc students.
 I oversee the BSc Psychology research dissertation programme and teach on topics related to animal behaviour, cognition, and human-nature connections.
 I have a passion for teaching and routinely incorporate my own research experiences with wild primates, cetaceans, and carnivores into my lectures to help students engage with theoretical material on a deeper and more applied level.

 For more information, check out my University of Hull staff profile: